kumakyoo42/oma-file-formats/OPA.md

-The `<features list>` is a comma separated list of zero or more of the following words: `zipped`, `id`, `version`, `timestamp`, `changeset`, `user`.
+The `<features list>` is a comma separated list of zero or more of the following words: `zipped`, `id`, `version`, `timestamp`, `changeset`, `user`, `once`.
 Each of these words denotes that the corresponding bit of the feature byte is set.

 The `<bounding box>` gives the bounding box of the whole file and is given as four comma seperated numbers (lower left corner, upper right